lietblue/cfworker-stateless-acme/README.md

 [Sat 02 Sep 2023 01:32:42 PM CST] Registered
 [Sat 02 Sep 2023 01:32:42 PM CST] ACCOUNT_THUMBPRINT='<Here is your account thumbprint>'
 ```

-Copy your account thumbprint to the`acmeAccountThumbprint` variable
+Change `acmeAccount` variable using domain and account thumbprint accordingly

 Then copy the script to the Cloudflare-workers edit page